reedwan/Ruzname/README.md

      ```bash
      python generate.py --start 2026-01-01 --end 2026-12-31
      ```
-   *(Note: Image generation has a maximum limit of 1 year per run to prevent overwhelming the Muwaqqit service).*
+   *(Note: Image generation is limited to 1 year to prevent overwhelming the Muwaqqit service).*
 5. This creates a `muwaqqit/` folder containing the optimized `YYYY-MM-DD.png` images.

 ### Phase 2: Prepare SD Card